larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Composition

 The IESG appoints and recalls moderators.
-The moderator team initially consists of no less than five individuals.
+The moderator team initially consists of no fewer than five individuals.
 The moderator team may expand or contract based on operational experience.
 In selecting members, the IESG will take into